ancnudde/HDIDataset/hdi_dataset_details/readme.md

 ![images](images/entities_count.png)

+All sentences are extracted from full-text articles obtained from PubMed Central.
+Full-text are extracted using NCBI Entrez e-utils, and sentence-tokenized using NLTK tokenizer.
+This method was chosen to reflect a realistic data extraction process from the PubMed database.

 This dataset was annotated by 3 pharmacists, selected out from a pool of 6 after two test phases.
 Inter-annotator agreement, in the form of Pairwise F1 score, is shown below.